MrGeislinger/mrgeislinger.github.io/_posts/2019-01-01-starting-the-year-right.md

 But I already knew that morning that I couldn't let this be how the year started.
 I needed to go again that day.

+So after an IKEA trip (yay IKEA furniture!) and a late lunch, I went for another run!
+This time did about 4.5 - 5 km though it looks like my GPS crapped out on me on the 1st half mile.
+But it still ended up being the most I've ran in one day for months!
+It's got me thinking maybe I could do some two-a-days in the near future...